Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 whether the search results in:

 - `newTree`: no search was done because this is the first modification to the tree.
-- `emptyTree`: no search was done because there are no populated leaf nodes in the prefix tree, though there's a stand-in value for the root which can be computed with `old_seed`.
 - `differentKey`: the search terminates at a stand-in value in the copath of another key.
 The copath for `AuditorUpdate.index`, up to and including the first bit difference between the two keys, is given in `copath`.
 The seed for